 MBIO 702a,b, Microbiology Seminar Series All students are required to attend all Microbiology seminars scheduled throughout the academic year.
 Microbiologists from around the world are invited to describe their research.
 W.H.
 Mothes

-MBIO 734a/GENE 734a/MB&B 734a/PATH 634a, Molecular Biology of Animal Viruses Lecture course with emphasis on mechanisms of viral replication, oncogenic transformation, and virus-host cell interactions.
-Offered every other year.
-R. Means
+MBIO 734a/GENE 734a/MB&B 734a, Molecular Biology of Animal Viruses Lecture course with emphasis on mechanisms of viral replication, oncogenic transformation, and virus-host cell interactions, B.D.
+Lindenbach

 MOLECULAR BIOPHYSICS AND BIOCHEMISTRY